Foster Carer Reviews

 The review must be completed on the standard LCS review form, ensuring that all relevant information is obtained and collated from the relevant parties.
 The foster carers supervising social worker is responsible for completing the Foster carer annual review form on LCS, ensuring that all relevant is obtained and collated from relevant parties, including:

-• Talk to all carers in the household, your own children, fostered child(ren) and other significant members of the household - to find out their views;
+• Talk to all carers in the household, carers’ own children, fostered child(ren) and other significant members of the household – to find out their views;

-• Get written feedback from social workers of any children you have fostered since your last review;
+• Get written feedback from social workers of any children they have fostered since your last review;

-• Consider any information in relation to complaints or allegations made against you or your family;
+• Consider any information in relation to complaints or allegations made against carers or their family;

-• Review the training you have completed, and identify any future training needs;
+• Review the training they have completed, and identify any future training needs;

 • Complete a health and safety checklist;